 One of the many sub-fields of the vast healthcare industry is the sub-field of anesthesiology.
 Anesthesiology is a branch of medicine that deals with the administration of pain-relieving drugs to patients undergoing a surgical operation or procedure.
 Within the field of anesthesiology are various healthcare occupations, but the two most prominent are nurse anesthetists and anesthesiologists.

 The terms anesthetist and anesthesiologist are often used interchangeably with many people thinking these two medical professionals are the same and have the same duties and responsibilities.
 Surprising to many, these are two different professionals.
 While they both deal with anesthesia and patient care, they’re very different and have different educational requirements.
-Individuals interested in pursuing careers in anesthesia should know the vital information on both professionals.
+Individuals interested in pursuing careers in anesthesia should know the vital information on both professions.